yeastrc/proxl-import-stavrox/README.md

     -f </path/to/fasta.fa> -- The full path to the FASTA file used in the StavroX analysis.

-    -l <name of cross-linker> -- The name of the cross-linker used.
-See below for a list of valid linkers.

     -o </path/to/output.xml> -- The full path to the desired output proxl XML file.